denoland/manual/vscode_deno.md

 settings currently only apply to the workspace:

 - `deno.enable` - Controls if the Deno Language Server is enabled.
-When enabled, the extension will disable the built-in VSCode JavaScript and TypeScript language services, and will use the Deno language server instead. _boolean, default `false`_
+When enabled, the extension will disable the built-in vscode JavaScript and TypeScript language services, and will use the Deno language server instead. _boolean, default `false`_
 - `deno.codeLens.test` - Controls if the test code lens is enabled. _boolean,